Filbosoft/order-service-lambda/DevLog.md

 Update #1:
 It seems to work for simple tests with no dependencies.
 It correctly shutdown the test server after test.

+## 19/05/2021 [PB] - Create & read order functionality
+Today I will start implementing create and read of orders.

+Steps:
+- Create acceptance tests for create
+- Determine if there's a need for layered architecture.

+**Decision: Layered architecture**
+This will be a micro service and should therefore be as simple as possible, but there's still quite a lot of functionality which needs to be implemented, and say we wish to implement graphql in the future, it would be nice to have a separate business layer at least.
+The data access layer won't make much sense as the business logic is how to query and insert data in the database, and will therefore be in the business layer.
+But accessing the portfolio and asset services should probably go through a DAL, so a DAL layer might be useful just for handling dependencies to other services.

+**Conclusion:** The service will include a presentation layer in form of a rest API, a business layer including db requests and a DAL to handle communication with the other services.